Dr. Irwin Frank, past Chairman for the Department of Urology

 Quality Assurance – Prepared by residents and case based with guidance by the faculty QA officer.
 This conference reviews the quality of care rendered to urology patients, mortality and morbidity statistics, types of surgeries performed, and includes discussion of surgical complications.

-Book Fund – Each resident is allowed $200 every year toward books and other educational purposes beginning at the PGY 3 Year through the end of the residency.
+- Book Fund – Book Fund: each resident is allowed $200/year towards books or other educational purposes beginning at the PGY1 level.

 There are multiple and continuing opportunities for residents to learn from and teach one another.

-Various departmental conferences such as Grand Rounds, QA, Dr. Frank Resident Clinic Conference and CPC provide opportunities for residents to teach and learn.
+Various departmental conferences such as Grand Rounds, QA provide opportunities for residents to teach and learn.
 Residents are encouraged to submit abstracts to the National and Northeast Section AUA Annual meetings.

 Institution sponsored leadership training seminars and workshops are available in the spring of each year for those who are about to assume their roles as chief residents.